 Have you ever received a gift from someone and every time you use it you think of that person?
-I love to receive these kind of gifts.
-I really love to give gifts like that also. (more)
+I love to receive these kinds of gifts.
+I really love to give gifts like that also.

 Gifts from the heart

 Most of our family lives at least 2 hours away from us if not more.
 I look forward to the special visits from our kids and love it when they bring our grandkids.

 For the last 2 years when we have had our family reunions, we also have a giant birthday party.
 All of the grandkids get their birthday presents at this time.
 They get to decorate their own cupcake for their birthday cake.
 It is so much fun and they enjoy it so much.
 Last year they received a book “The Christmas Gift.”
 This was a special gift for them and they have enjoyed it year round.
 There are some sentimental reasons why they love this book.

 This year I made the kids something that I thought would be special to them.
 I love to take pictures.
 By the time the kids finish a visit I have usually taken at least 100 pictures if not more.

 It is so enjoyable to look thru the pictures when everything is done!
 It reminds me of the fun we have had.
 This year I enjoyed making each of the grandkids a pillow.
 I used pictures that I took, of the activities, they enjoy doing.
 I love things that are soft so I made each of them something soft and special just for them.

 Since I take so many pictures, I chose one of my favorites pictures of each child.
 I then ordered some Minky material.
 I also ordered some broadcloth material for the front side of them.
 It works best with a white or a cream.
 I cut each piece of material 16 1/4 x 16 1/4 inches.

 The perfect gift

 After choosing the favorite picture and making it the size that I wanted it I printed the picture onto the special iron on paper.
 After printing you iron it onto your material.
 You need to make sure and print it backward on your material.
 Especially if you put their name on it.
 Otherwise, the name will be backward on the finished product.